-Stop Netflix app from auto-playing Trailers & Previews
+Stop Netflix app from auto-playing Episodes, Trailers, Previews

 To disable Post-Play’s auto-play feature on a Netflix profile sign in and click on the drop-down arrow, adjacent to your icon and select ‘Account’ option.